Surabaya: Climate

-Government
+Government and politics

+Surabaya is a city with a mayor–council form of government.
+The city government is responsible for the provision of public education, public health facilities, public safety, civic services, public welfare and public transportation.

+The city council, namely the Surabaya City Regional House of Representatives is the unicameral legislative body consisting of 50 members.
+Both the mayor and the city’s legislative officials are directly elected by the locals every five years, with an exception that the city’s mayor can only have a two consecutive-term limit.

-The city has its own local government and legislative body.
-The mayor and members of representatives are locally elected by popular vote for a five-year term.
-The city government enjoys greater decentralisation of affairs than the provincial body, such as the provision of public schools, public health facilities, and public transportation.
-The current mayor of the city is Eri Cahyadi, the city's first female mayor is Tri Rismaharini, she has led Surabaya to achieve many regional, national and international awards since her first term began in 2010.
+The current mayor is Eri Cahyadi, who was elected in 2020 and has served the city since 26 February 2021.
+The city's first female mayor is Tri Rismaharini, who has led Surabaya to achieve many regional, national and international awards during her ten-year tenure, from 2010 to 2020.
 In 2012, Surabaya was awarded the "ASEAN Environmentally Sustainable City Award".

-Besides Mayor and Vice Mayor, there is the Surabaya Municipal People's Representative Council, which is a legislative body of 50 council members directly elected by the people in legislative elections every five years.
+Besides representatives to the city council, Surabaya also sends 8 delegates to the East Java provincial parliament.
+On a national level, Surabaya is consolidated with the neighboring Sidoarjo Regency to form the East Java I constituency for the Indonesia House of Representatives.
+Together, they send 10 delegates to the lower house of the national legislature.

 The city administration maintains a central command center since 2016, integrating all civic services including Satpol PP, Bakesbangpol and Linmas, Hygiene and Parks Service, Transportation Agency, Public Works Agency of Highways and Extermination, ambulance and fire services.
 All services can be accessed by dialling 112 number.
 The city is dubbed as the champion of a smart city in Indonesia and won Indonesia Smart City Index (IKCI) in 2015 and 2018.
 Surabaya also received an award at the Guangzhou International Award for Urban Innovation in the Online Popular City category and Lee Kuan Yew World City Prize in 2018.

+Administrative divisions

 Surabaya is divided into thirty-one kecamatan (districts), and subdivided into 154 kelurahan (urban villages).
 The districts are grouped into five areas: Central, North, South, East, and West.
-The districts are listed below with their areas and their populations at the 2010 Census and the 2020 Census.
+The districts are listed below with their areas and their populations at the 2010 Census and the 2020 Census, together with their official estimates as at mid 2024.
+The table also includes the locations of the district administrative centres, and the number of administrative villages (all classed as urban kelurahan) in each district.

+Notes: (a) except the 2 kelurahan of Simomulyo and Simomulyo Baru, which have the postcode of 60281.